JohnKilbride/GEE_Landsat_BRDF/README.md

-# C-Factor BRDF Correction
+# C-Factor BRDF Correction in GEE w/ Python

 ## Overview

-This repository provides a Python implementation of the c-factor BRDF logic.
-The approach corrects Landsat reflectance data to nadir BRDF-adjusted reflectance (NBAR) using fixed MODIS-derived BRDF spectral model parameters.
+This repository provides a Python implementation of the c-factor BRDF logic for use in Google Earth Engine.
+The algorithm corrects Landsat reflectance data to nadir BRDF-adjusted reflectance (NBAR) using fixed MODIS-derived BRDF spectral model parameters.
 It accounts for viewing geometry, solar geometry, and band-specific BRDF coefficients to improve reflectance consistency across different Landsat scenes.

-The original JavaScript implementation was created at Daniel Wiell and Erik Lindquist of the United Nations Food and Agriculture Organization.
-The original implementation is available at this [link](https://code.earthengine.google.com/0bf07da7cdab0d0ae90962e9259ce8ec).
+The Python implementation is based on a JavaScript implementation that was created at Daniel Wiell and Erik Lindquist of the United Nations Food and Agriculture Organization.
+Their implementation is available at this [link](https://code.earthengine.google.com/0bf07da7cdab0d0ae90962e9259ce8ec).

+The algorithm is described in detail in Roy et al. 2016 ([paper link](https://www.sciencedirect.com/science/article/pii/S0034425716300220)):

+Roy, D. P., Zhang, H. K., Ju, J., Gomez-Dans, J. L., Lewis, P. E., Schaaf, C. B., ... & Kovalskyy, V. (2016).
+A general method to normalize Landsat reflectance data to nadir BRDF adjusted reflectance.
+Remote Sensing of Environment, 176, 255-271.

 ## Implementation validation